-U.S., Canada, Mexico Border Closure Extended Another Month Until Dec.
-21
+U.S., Canada, Mexico Border Closure Extended into 2021

-The land border closure between the U.S., Canada, and Mexico has been extended until at least December and could last even longer as America continues to see increasing COVID-19 cases.
+The land border closure between the U.S., Canada, and Mexico will be closed until at least Jan.
+21, 2021.

 The land borders between the three countries have been closed since March 18 and extended each month since.
 There are exceptions, including for trade as well as Americans returning to the U.S. and Canadians returning to Canada.